3 Minute Read

 Exploring Grand Junction’s Art Galleries

-Recommended stops include James Howard Fine Art, Red Lion Arts Gallery, The Main Street Gallery, Uncanny Valley Art Gallery, and Working Artists Studio and Gallery.
-Other noteworthy galleries are scattered throughout the Grand Valley, such as the cooperative Rose Hue Gallery in Fruita and The Blue Pig Gallery in Palisade.
+Recommended stops include the Art Center, James Howard Fine Art, Red Lion Arts Gallery, The Main Street Gallery, Uncanny Valley Art Gallery, 437CO, and Working Artists Gallery and Studio.